FarronF/limerick-council-meetings/meetings/2017/11/09-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Meeting of Municipal District of Adare-Rathkeale - 10th October 2017.md

 Councillor Sheahan referred to previous discussion regarding the provision of

-affordable sites in Adare and noted that he had been informed that a policy in--- 8
+affordable sites in Adare and noted that he had been informed that a policy in
+---
+8

 this regard would have to be developed.
 Councillor Sheahan put forward a